Put The Salary In The Job Post, You Cowards

 Until recently, for example, it was far more common for employers to include a salary history question on job applications.
 But a growing number of salary history bans is helping curb this practice.
 "In California, employers can no longer ask for salary history," says Sarah, a 36-year-old who works in L.A.
 "Years ago, before that law was in effect, some employers required salary history along with the cover letter and résumé.
 I always felt like I could never get ahead since a new employer would see that I was working for a low amount and wouldn't feel the need to pay me fairly."

-According to HR Dive, there are currently 20 state-wide bans on asking about salary history, with many city-wide bans too.
+According to U.S. company HR Dive, there are currently 20 U.S. state bans on asking about salary history, with many city-wide bans too.
 Notably, Michigan and Wisconsin have enacted a ban on salary history bans — because, obviously, employers should be able to know what an applicant earned at every other job they've had, but applicants don't need to know what this particular job might pay them.

 Advertisement